Training structure

 apparent.

-- Half-reaction time.
+- Half-life.
 Half-life of a radioactive nuclide.
-Documentary approach: using documents on radionuclides, tackle issues such as their use, storage and reprocessing.
+Documentary approach: using documents on radionuclides, address issues related to their use, storage, or reprocessing, for example.

 - Reaction mechanisms.
 Elementary acts, molecularity, reaction intermediates, transition states.
-Kinetically decisive step, quasi-steady-state approximation (QSSA).
+Kinetically determining step, quasi-steady state approximation (QSSA).

-Numerical approach: use the results of a numerical method to demonstrate approximations of the kinetically decisive step or the quasi-stationary state.
+Numerical approach: use the results of a numerical method to highlight approximations of the kinetically determining step or quasi-steady state.

 ECTS